Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 9.5 Program Termination

 Since `main` is a function, it must have a return type.
-Normally, the return type of `main` is `int`, which is why the programs we’ve seen so far have defined `main` in the following way:
+Normally, the return type of `main` is `int`, which is why the programs we've seen so far have defined `main` in the following way:

 ```C
 int main(void)